parkjin-nim/Behavioral_cloning/README.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network

 To run the code, you first need to check dependencies from [here](https://github.com/udacity/CarND-Term1-Starter-Kit) and install Udacity simulator from [here](https://github.com/udacity/self-driving-car-sim).
-After that, using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+After that, using the simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```